odan/odan.github.io/_posts/2021-02-07-php-queues.md

 Next we have to install a RabbitMQ client for PHP.

-RabbitMQ speaks multiple protocols.
+RabbitMQ uses a protocol called AMQP by default.
+To be able to communicate with RabbitMQ you need a library that understands the same protocol as RabbitMQ.
 This tutorial covers [AMQP 0-9-1](https://www.rabbitmq.com/tutorials/amqp-concepts.html), which is an open, general-purpose protocol for messaging.
 There are a number of clients for RabbitMQ in many languages.
 We'll use the `php-amqplib` in this tutorial, and Composer for dependency management.